Tips & Techniques

 - has removed as much graphite as it possibly can.
 The graphite is removed in ever decreasing amounts so persevere.
 Don't worry that the coated eraser may deposit graphite back onto your paper - it just doesn't happen!

 - Remember when I said the eraser "removes every grain of graphite...and embeds the grains for immediate and clean lifting"?
 Well, that's in an ideal world — the very act of drawing will have pushed some graphite a little too far into the paper for the putty to reach so now (and only now) reach for your soft art eraser and rub out the final remnants.
+But be aware, from this point on you might be causing damage to the paper's tooth.

 "The Blu-Tack is better than I even thought it would be...I'm still amazed at how that light touch will pick up the graphite.
 It's great!!!!"